y4yuvraj/Farm-Monitoring-System-using-BOLT/README.md

 <img src="https://drive.google.com/thumbnail?id=1hLiAR1ckXwJee6OdcMZd1uTNholxIl5z">

+add bolt along with mailgun and Twilio now build your logic as shown above.
+Two bolt module is added to fetch two values one for moisture other for light value. logic is like this if moisture value 1 then good moisture otherwise less moisture in the good moisture part if sunlight is above 850 then good amount of sun light else it is not now in the low moisture part we increase the value of i by 1 in each scenario run and this integromat is scheduled to run after every 1 hour if the value of 'i' becomes greater than 6 than it has been 6 hours without enough moisture for crops so we will send an alert to irrigate the farm else we will check sunlight values and send the alert acordingly.

 ### Anomaly Detection Alert:
 The assessment of the Z-score is used to detect anomalies.
 The anomaly here implies that the value of a variable (temperature or light value) exceeds a certain value called bounds.
 The value range is referred to as boundaries (upper and lower bound).
 We use the upper limit only to detect the fire warning.
 The input values, frame size, and multiplication factor are used to calculate these boundaries.
 The frame size is the minimum number of input values needed for the Z-score analysis and the multiplication factor determines the proximity of the bounds to the input values curve.